dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `no vault provided!`

-Turn the following off under `Misc -> Security`:
+Turn the following off in your config.plist under `Misc -> Security`:

 * `RequireSignature`
 * `RequireVault`

-If you have already executed the commands listed in the [OpenCore Reference Manual](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) under **8.5 Security Properties**, `5.
-RequireVault`, you'll need to restore your `OpenCore.efi` file.
+If you have already executed the `sign.command` you will need to restore the Opencore.efi file as the 256 byte RSA-2048 signature has been shoved in.
+Can grab a new copy of Opencore.efi here: [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)

 ## Stuck on EndRandomSeed